-remains relatively low).
-The use of pesticides is harmful to insects and reduces the biodiversity in and around the avocado farms (interview data).
+Even though the application of pesticides complies with current EU and international pesticide policies, one should be aware that the use of pesticides can be harmful to insects and reduces the biodiversity in and around the avocado farms (interview data; Bartl, 2012).
 Some avocado farms apply 'wind hedges' by planting trees around the production areas.
 In these trees birds and insects can thrive, but the absolute surface in ha of these wind hedges is low.